AnoushkaTripathi/VSD_SQUADRON_MINI_RISCV_RESEARCH_INTERNSHIP/Capstone_project.md

-# Moving Average Filter with VSD Squadron MINI
+# Moving Average Filter with VSDSquadron MINI
-This repository contains an example of how to implement a moving average filter using VSD Squadron MINI.
+This repository contains an example of how to implement a moving average filter using VSDSquadron MINI.
 The moving average filter is a simple yet effective way to smooth out noisy sensor data, making it easier to work with and more accurate.
 ![image](https://github.com/user-attachments/assets/a573cdd6-82fa-41ef-884b-a9111ecd85c9)

 ## Code Overview